devops-terraform-aws/modules/README.md

 ```

-- To destroy all resources do:
+- To destroy all resources, do:
 ```
 terraform destroy --auto-approve
 ```

-- To clear environment after `destroying resources` run:
+- To clean up your environment after `destroying resources` run:
 ```
 ./clean.sh
 ```